whammou/OENG1181/EWB-challenge/brief/area.md

 * Tourism is relatively popular in `Mondulkiri`
   * Waterfalls
   * Wildlife
-* One of the four targeted provinces by the Cambodian goverment for _economic develeopment_
+* One of the four targeted provinces by the Cambodian government for _economic development_

 ###### Pu Ngaol Village